uwacyber/cits1003/cits1003-labs/lab-1-setting-up-your-laptop.md

 Finally, click the `Play/Run` button (▶) on the sidebar, and wait for the VM to boot.
 Once boot completes, you should see the Kali Linux desktop environment.
 When you log into the environment for the first time, note that both **the username and password for the pre-built Kali VM image are `kali`.**

-{% hint style="info" %}
-If you have a black screen when installing Kali, please go to `settings` and `"+ New..." in Devices`, and add `Serial`.
-Then start the VM, you can install using the Serial (terminal).
-Once the installation is finished, you can remove the Serial device.

-If you have a blue screen after installing Kali, please go to `settings -> Display -> Emulated Display Card`, and select any non-GUI options (e.g., virtio-ramfd).
-{% endhint %}

 ### 1.3 MacOS (Intel/AMD)

 For older MacOS using Intel or AMD processors, it is recommended that you use **VirtualBox** to run Linux.
 Download VirtualBox for macOS [here](https://download.virtualbox.org/virtualbox/7.2.6/VirtualBox-7.2.6-172322-OSX.dmg).